Read in English

 Instead of asking:

-“When can this task realistically be done based on actual team availability?”
+“When can this task realistically be completed based on team availability, workload, and organizational priorities?”

 What Realistic Planning Looks Like in Practice